facebook/create-react-app/packages/react-scripts/template/README.md

 want to typecheck.
 If no `.flowconfig` is present, one will be generated for you.
 The script will also download type definitions from [flow-typed](https://github.com/flowtype/flow-typed) automatically.

-Flow errors will show up alongside eslint errors as you work on your application.
+Flow errors will show up alongside ESLint errors as you work on your application.

 >Note: If your global flow installation version differs from react-scripts's flow version, you may experience slower compilation times while going back and forth between your app and your IDE (that may use your global flow).
 Ensure you have the same `flow-bin` version [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-dev-utils/package.json).